bahrus/templ-mount/README.md

 **NB** If using this web component in a Game of Thrones website, the web component could find itself on trial for allegedly [poisoning the King](https://discourse.wicg.io/t/proposal-symbol-namespacing-of-attributes/3515).

-## Lazy downloading, lazy loading into the DOM tree
+## Lazy downloading, lazy loading into the DOM tree (Stream support to be investigated)

 Maybe we would rather save users' bandwidth, because they are unlikely to load some hidden content, and/or they are on an expensive network.